erolstt/docker-demo/README.md

-# Creating Testing Environment with Docker for Integration Testing
+# Create Testing Environment with Docker for Integration Testing

 Solve your test environment woes with these simple steps.